Bukama/flywaytest/README.md

 An already existing database can be used to, using the [`baseline` command](https://flywaydb.org/documentation/command/baseline).
 **Caution**: All scripts that resides inside the project's migration folder are ignored!
 Only scripts added **after* the baseline was created are taken into migration!

+If there's the need to clean a database, e.g. to rebuild a developer's one, the  [`clean` command](https://flywaydb.org/documentation/command/clean) can be used, which deletes all objects inside the schema.
+**Note**: To use the `clean` command, the `cleanDisabled` setting must be set to `false`.
+In this project I set it to `true` to not allow (unwanted) deletions.
+Of course the setting can be overwritten from the command line.

 **What Oracle databases does _Flyway_ support?**